yoyonel/ModernGL/docs/reference/formats.rst

 pass in color data which varies per instance, or per vertex.

-Another alternative would be to not specify the color in our render at all, and rely on a default color set in the OpenGL render state before the render call.
+Another alternative would be to not specify the color in our render at all, and rely on a default color set in the OpenGL state before the render call.
 But in general these default values don't have perfect support across all devices.
 Using attributes is more reliable.

 .. toctree::
     :maxdepth: 2